-Student Senate / Government
+Student Government

-The Student Senate represents the students' voice to the faculty and administration.
-The membership of the Senate shall be comprised of a total of 12 senators and a four member executive team.
-The Student Body Vice-President who shall preside over the Senate as the Student Senate President.
-The student body president primarily serves as the liaison among faculty, administrators and students.
+The Student Government represents the students' voice to the faculty and administration.
+The membership of the Student Government shall be comprised of a total of 12 senators and a four member executive team.
+The Student Government president primarily serves as the liaison among faculty, administrators and students.

-The Student Senate meets regularly to discuss and take action on issues facing OU students.
+The Student Government meets regularly to discuss and take action on issues facing OU students.
 Student Senators work in a committee format to serve the interests of all OU students.

-The Student Senators include:
+The Student Government representatives include:

-- 1 Bennett Hall Senator;
+- 1 Bennett Hall Representative;

-- 1 Brown Hall Senator;
+- 1 Brown Hall Representative;

-- 1 Martin Hall Senator;
+- 1 Martin Hall Representative;

-- 1 Apartment Senator (University/Blue Mountain Apartments);
+- 1 Apartment Representative (Off-campus Apartments);

 - 1 from each class;

-- 2 off-campus Senators;
+- 2 off-campus Representative;

-- 2 at-large Senators
+- 2 at-large Representative;

-- Student Senate President
+- Student Government President;

-- Student Senate Vice President
+- Student Government Vice President;

-- Student Senate Secretary
+- Student Government Secretary;

-- Student Senate Treasurer.
+- Student Government Treasurer.

-Contact the Office of Student Affairs for more information about Student Senate.
+Contact the Office of Student Life for more information about Student Government.